ChristineTwin/accountable/views.md

 # Draft Views

+- Views will serve as current basic analytics layer for the proposed data management system.

 ## budget_line_summary
 Purpose: Calculate total amounts for each budget line from person_line and line_items Tables used: budget_line, person_line, line_items